citadel-tech/coinswap/docs/docker.md

-# Docker Setup & Usage Guide
+# Coinswap Docker

-This guide covers how to build and run Coinswap using Docker with a modern multi-service architecture.
+A dockerized version  of the **Complete Coinswap Backend**.

+The Docker spawns a multiple containers, with Mutinynet, Tor, makerd, maker-cli, and taker, with the right configurations and connections among each other.

+Various subset of the stack can be used for different application needs and environments.

 ## Overview

-The Docker setup provides a complete environment for running Coinswap applications:
+The Docker setup provides a complete environment for running any Coinswap applications:

 - **Single unified Dockerfile** containing all Coinswap components
 - **Alpine Linux 3.20** base image for minimal size